seehuhn/py-jvplot/doc/ch7background.rst

    p2 = (ceil(x0/dx) - x0/dx)**2 + (x3/dx - floor(x3/dx))**2

    p3 = log2((x3-x0) / (x2-x1))

+Calculation of the penalty vector is implemented by the following internal function:

+.. autofunction:: axes._axis_penalties

 The total penalty for the x-axis is then